Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What are your favorite places and activities here in Iceland?

-My favorite places are Westman Islands, my hometown.
-Another favorite are the Westfjords where they practice slow travel and are in the moment.
-Hiking the Icelandic highlands and hiking the mountains are one of the most healing experiences.
+My favorite places are the Westman Islands, my hometown.
+Another favorite is the Westfjords, where they practice slow travel and are in the moment.
+Hiking the Icelandic highlands and hiking the mountains are two of the most healing experiences.

 What advice do you have for those visiting Iceland for the first time?